Dapp-Learning-DAO/Dapp-Learning/basic/42-merkle-distributor-airdrop/README-en.md

 ### ERC20 merkle airdrop

-Kindly refer to 1inch，dydx，uniswap for more details, all the projects utilize merkle proof for airdropping.
+Kindly refer to 1inch, dydx, uniswap for more details, all the projects utilize merkle proof for airdropping.
 Please read more for details:

 - <https://itzone.com.vn/en/article/merkle-airdrop-the-airdrop-solution-for-token-issues/>